rkauffman01/mgt4250spring2024/README.md

 This visualization examines the relationship between alcohol consumption and number of failures.
 The maximum number of failures a student could have was 3, and there is a clear correlation that shows the higher number of absences has a higher level of alcohol consumption.
 Going back to the original question: How does alcohol consumption affect academic effort/performance?
 This visualization clearly indicates that a causation of receiving a failing grade in a class can be linked to higher levels of alcohol consumption.

 ## What factors are correlated with students drinking?
+So, we have some definitive evidence that alcohol consumption is causiing absences and failures, which in turn, is keeping students from performing well academically.
+But what are the factors that are most associated with their alcohol usage?
 ### Decision tree (predictor variable: Weekend Alcohol Consumption)

 ![image](https://github.com/rkauffman01/mgt4250spring2024/assets/168774318/ddded9c0-c996-4773-971c-532635d0bc8a)

+### Explanation:
+Here, we see that go_out
 ### Decision tree (predictor variable: Weekday Alcohol Consumption)

 ![image](https://github.com/rkauffman01/mgt4250spring2024/assets/168774318/6e11d60b-49b7-4db8-9f67-b991710e02b4)

+### Explanation:

 ### "Discussion & Summary"